cassiopeian/memory-game/README.md

  <img src="images/thinking-brain.png" style="width: 25%">

  Here's a better look at the thinking-brain favicon you'll see on your Millennial Memory Game browser tab.

+## Tech Specs

+ Millennial Memory Game was built with jQuery version 3.4.1.